 Your systems integrator and your ERP consultant should both have relevant ERP experience within your industry.
 This goes back to the point about realistic expectations.
 How will you know what’s required for success unless you review lessons learned from similar organizations?
 An ERP consultant with industry-specific experience understands the challenges your organization might face and can ensure you have access to the right expertise.
 National Grid recently experienced an SAP failure due to the inexperience of its systems integrator.
 The systems integrator did not have experience implementing SAP in the US utility industry, so their work caused technical defects within the system that led to significant operational disruption.
 Systems integrators can easily misrepresent their capabilities, so it’s important to ask for relevant references.

 How to Prevent ERP Failure

 You can prevent ERP failure by looking for warning signs.
 If any of the above issues sound familiar, it’s not too late to change course.
-If you haven’t yet begun ERP implementation, you can avoid these six mistakes by developing a strategic and realistic implementation plan.
+Or, if you haven’t yet begun ERP implementation, you can avoid these six mistakes by working with Panroama’s ERP consutlants to develop a strategic and realistic implementation plan.